 Conflicts can occur when someone with whom we have a personal relationship or date works for or applies to work for the Company.
-For instance, if your sibling or in-law applied for work at the Company, he/she may not be eligible to become a new employee.
+For instance, if your sibling or in-law applied for work at the Company, they may not be eligible for hire.
 It may also be against policy to date some Company employees and contractors.

-Another example would be if a mother and son both work here and one wants to change jobs within the Company; he/she may not be allowed to move to a different job.
+Another example would be if a mother and son both work here and one wants to change jobs within the Company; they may not be allowed to move to a different job.
 This can occur, for example:

-- If, together, both people have the ability to complete an entire transaction - If one wants to move to a department where sensitive issues may arise - If one would be reporting to the other - If one is in a position to review or approve the other's work
+- If, together, both people have the ability to complete an entire transaction - If one wants to move to a department where sensitive issues may arise (see the accompanying sidebar) - If one would be reporting to the other - If one is in a position to review or approve the other's work

 Other interpersonal relationships may not improperly influence our business decisions but may have the potential to result in inappropriate workplace conduct.
-These situations will be referred to the Human Resources Department for appropriate action.
+These situations will be referred to the Human Resources department for appropriate action.

 It is not unusual or necessarily wrong to have a conflict of interest.
 Sometimes just the act of disclosing and formally recording the potential conflict is sufficient to resolve it.
+For this reason, we must keep our Conflict of Interest Form current, updating it as our circumstances change.
+Do not wait until the annual disclosure period.
+To access the form, see the Code Blue Appendix.